 To keep cabins and tents neat and clutter-free, we ask campers to tuck their luggage under their bunks.
 Clearance under the bunks is about 10-12 inches.
-Please pack belongings in a suitcase, duffle, or storage container that will fit under a bunk, if possible.
-Also bring a backpack, like a school backpack, which holds a rain coat, water bottle, and closed-toe shoes and that the camper can carry daily.
-Teen trip participants have separate packing guidelines that can be found on page 21.
-It is helpful for transporting luggage if all of a camper's luggage, including pillows and sleeping bags, fits in one or two clearly labeled pieces of luggage that close securely and into which the camper is able to repack his/her belongings.
+Please pack belongings in a suitcase, duffle, or storage container that will fit under a bunk, if possible. (under the bed plastic containers work well).
+Bring a school size backpack, which will hold a raincoat, water bottle, and the "7" essentials to carry daily.
+Teen trip participants have separate packing guidelines that are emailed separately.
+For transporting, it is helpful if all belongings (including pillows and sleeping bags) fit into one or two pieces of luggage (clearly labeled) that close securely and that the camper is able to repack their belongings into.
 It's important for a camper to know what his/her luggage looks like, and what's inside of it, so there are no surprises during unpacking.